May 24, 2019 / Educational

 What is Handmade Jewelry?

 Handmade jewelry is made by an artist without the use of mass-manufacturing machines.
 There is no standard "look" for handmade jewelry.
-It can range from simple wire wrapped pendants and bracelets to intricate designs that take hours or days and skilled techniques to finish.
+It can range from simple wire wrapped pendants and bracelets to intricate designs that take hours or days and skilled jewelry making techniques to finish.
 What they all have in common though is that a jewelry artist makes each individual piece using only their hands and simple tools.
 For a piece of jewelry to be called handmade the entire shaping and forming of raw materials and finishing need to be accomplished by hand labor.

 Emily Shaffer Studio Show Setup